 Jenny thoroughly enjoys her work, and looks forward to each challenging yet rewarding day, knowing she is working to better the lives of children in the care system.
 Jenny is proud to work at Tutis Foster Care alongside a fantastic team who share the same ethos and work collaboratively, supporting carers in innovative ways.
 It is a rewarding and fulfilling job, and she is always inspired by the children and carers she has the opportunity to work with.

-Supporting Social Worker
+Charles Murray Supervising Social Worker

 Responsible Individual and Agency Decision Maker

 I am the Tutis “Responsible Individual” which sounds grander than I am, but I do feel proud to be involved with this lovely organisation.
 As I write this I have just spent a delightful day with the staff and most of the children, from 3 to 15 years ,whilst their carers have few hours off.
 The older children were kind, generous and patient with the little ones and they all had a jolly good play.
 The Responsible individual bit means that I am the one who nags the Manager and Directors to ensure that they operate within the safe regulatory framework that OFSTED expects them to follow.
 They accept my incessant nagging with good grace I have to say.
 I can also say that with this organisation has the children both at front and centre of what they do.